The Y: Body & Mind

 A 2015 CDC study found that only 26% of adults ages 18 to 64 meet the 2008 federal Physical Activity Guidelines for both aerobic and muscle-strengthening activities.

-For this theoretical project, my team and I created a digital solution for the YMCA to increase engagement.
-There is a wealth of reliable information on the benefits of exercise on overall health; however, people lack the knowledge and education on how best to meet their fitness goals.
+For this theoretical project, my team and I created a digital solution for the YMCA to increase member engagement.
+There is a wealth of reliable information in the US on the benefits of exercise on overall health; however, people lack the knowledge and education on how best to meet their fitness goals.
 People from all income levels need accessible information and guidance to create and achieve their fitness goals and ultimately lead healthier lives.

 ROLE & DURATION